 Long-Term Equity Incentives - Our equity awards are designed to hold individuals accountable for long-term decisions by rewarding the success of those decisions.
 The MD&C Committee continuously evaluates the components of its programs.
 In determining which forms of equity compensation are appropriate, the MD&C Committee considers whether the awards granted are achieving their purpose; the competitive market; and accounting, tax or other regulatory issues, among others.
 In determining the appropriate awards for the named executives' 2015 annual long-term incentive grant, the MD&C Committee decided to grant both PSUs comprising 80% of each named executive's award and stock options comprising 20% of each named executive's award.
-Payout on half of each named executives' PSUs granted in 2015 is dependent on total shareholder return relative to the S&P 500.
+Payout on half of each named executives' PSUs granted in 2015 is dependent on cash flow generation.
+Payout on the remaining half of PSUs granted in 2015 is dependent on total shareholder returm relative to the S&P 500.
 Meanwhile, stock options encourage focus on increasing the market value of our stock.
 Before determining the actual number of PSUs and stock options that were granted to each of the named executives in 2015, the MD&C Committee established a target dollar amount for each named executive's annual total long-term equity incentive award.
-The values chosen were based primarily on the comparison information for the competitive market and an analysis of the named executives' responsibility for meeting the Company's strategic objectives.
+The values chosen were based primarily on the comparison information for the competitive market and an analysis of the named executive' responsibility for meeting the Company's strategic objectives.
 Target dollar amounts for equity incentive awards will vary from grant date fair values calculated for accounting purposes.

-Named Executive Officer Long-Tern Set by n Equity Incentives the Committee at Target)
+Long-Term Equi Set by the Co Dollar Values of Annual Long-Term Equity Incentives Set by the Committee

+Named Executive Officer (at Tar get)

 Mr. Steiner \$ 6,750,000

 Mr. Trevathan \$ 1,725,000

 Mr. Fish \$ 1,725,000

 Mr. Harris \$ 1,440,000

 Mr. Morris \$ 1,440,000